Wormhole Model for Neon-20: Motivation

 Conventionally, one would have a Euclidean configuration space for the separation vector of the two clusters.
 A central ball can then be cut out to enforce a non-zero minimal separation, or a potential can be introduced that strongly disfavours the clusters from overlapping.
 Such models have rather singular behaviour near the bipyramid.

 In contrast, our model has a smooth, curved configuration space near the bipyramid, avoiding any singularity.
-It has a single radial coordinate $r$, which accurately corresponds to the separation of the clusters asymptotically, when they are well-separated, and additionally has the usual spherical polar coordinates $(\theta,\phi)$ representing the direction of the separation axis.
+It has a single radial coordinate $r$, which accurately corresponds to the separation of the clusters asymptotically, when they are well-separated, and additionally it has the usual spherical polar coordinates $(\theta,\phi)$ representing the direction of the separation axis.
 Unusually, however, $r$ runs from $-\infty$ to $\infty$.
-The metric is that of an Ellis--Bronnikov wormhole \cite{Ell,Bro} \be ds^2 = dr^2 + (r^2 + a^2)(d\theta^2 + \sin^2 \theta \, d\phi^2) \,. \ee On this background, there is a smooth, attractive potential energy depending symmetrically on $r$, with its minimum at $r=0$ where the clusters merge into the bipyramid.
-The radius of the wormhole's throat, $a$, is related to the linear size of the bipyramid.
+The metric is that of an Ellis--Bronnikov wormhole \cite{Ell,Bro}, \be ds^2 = dr^2 + (r^2 + a^2)(d\theta^2 + \sin^2 \theta \, d\phi^2), \ee where the radius of the wormhole's throat, $a$, is related to the linear size of the bipyramid.